bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 Now that you have your file uploaded, you need to confirm that your upload is indeed completed.

-The required parameters will be:
+The required parameters are:

 * app slug
-* the code signing file's slug (generated above)
+* file slug (generated above)

 Set the value of the `processed` flag to `true` in a `curl` request to confirm the completeness of the process: